 In diary entries shared by Gucci’s creative director Alessandro Michele, he stated that pre-fall, spring-summer, fall-winter “were all ‘stale and underfed words” and that the fashion house would no longer be participating in the traditional fashion calendar, but would instead move to a seasonless schedule meeting twice a year.

-Gucci were not the only ones.
-Saint Laurent also chose to opt-out of a calendar schedule, whilst Vogue agreed they would also take control of their own schedule.
+Gucci was not the only one.
+Saint Laurent also chose to opt out of a calendar schedule, whilst Vogue agreed they would also take control of their schedule.

 However, it is this emphasis that seems to have been trending upward long before the implications of the pandemic.

-In 2019’s core fashion events, items such as boots were promoted in Spring, while during the Winter shows, sleeveless and trench style coats took precedence over heavy wool outerwear.
-In Giambattista Valli’s Fall collection, pastel pinks and floral colors adorned dresses, whereas traditionally those types of details would be reserved for Spring.
+In 2019’s core fashion events, items such as boots were promoted in Spring, while during the Winter shows, sleeveless and trench-style coats took precedence over heavy wool outerwear.
+In Giambattista Valli’s Fall collection, pastel pinks and floral colours adorned dresses, whereas traditionally those types of details would be reserved for Spring.

 Reasons given for this upward turn in seasonless pieces included the business model many fashion brands began transitioning to – the ‘See Now, Buy Now’ model.
 These pieces readdress delivery schedules by allowing consumers the chance to buy straight from the runway, instead of waiting until the appropriate season and then purchasing.

-Another reason was that of the effects of climate change, with 86% of fashion retailers reporting that changing, and often unpredictable seasonal weather patterns were having impacts on their lines, and their sales.
+Another reason was the effects of climate change, with 86% of fashion retailers reporting that changing, and often unpredictable seasonal weather patterns were having impacts on their lines, and their sales.

 But there’s now another new, emerging reason: Slow fashion.
 Fashionable wear that lasts longer than one season and can be recycled or reused through as many different seasons or styles as possible.